tastyware/streaq/docs/getting-started.rst

 Getting started
 ===============

 To start, you'll need to create a ``Worker`` object.
-At worker creation, you can provide an async context manager "lifespan" which will initialize any global dependencies you want tasks to have access to in your tasks:
+At worker creation, you can provide an async context manager "lifespan" which will initialize any global dependencies you want to have access to in your tasks:

 .. code-block:: python